ryoko-ok/Oka_R_MyFavouriteThings/README.md

 ## Contributing

-1. Create base fundation such as folders and files.
+1. Create base foundation such as folders and files.
 2. Create layout.
 3. Add SASS contents and create JS
 4. Create JavaScript